 Played straight with the akuma, who allow themselves to be completely remade as agents of the Yozis in exchange for power.
 However, given the circumstances that lead many to become akuma, they tend to be a Woobie, Destroyer of Worlds.

-Injustice: Gods Among Us has a lot of this: Superman doesn't just jump, he literally flies in the highest speed he can possible throughout the slope after being tricked into killing Lois and then killing Joker in retaliation, establishing a totalitarian dictatorship where in exchange of his "protection", everyone that even dares to protest his method get swift death, as what happened to that universe's Green Arrow and later Shazam, and according to the backstory, Hawkman, causing Hawkgirl to retaliate in vengeance, only to be Brainwashed into servitude.
+Injustice: Gods Among Us has a lot of this: Superman doesn't just jump, he flies in the highest speed he can through the slope after being tricked into killing Lois and then killing Joker in retaliation, establishing a totalitarian dictatorship where in exchange of his "protection", everyone that even dares to protest his method get swift death, as what happened to that universe's Green Arrow and later Shazam, and according to the backstory, Hawkman, causing Hawkgirl to retaliate in vengeance, only to be Brainwashed into servitude.
+He does it a second time when he goes from maintaining order with an iron fist — and demonstrably creating a peaceful world at the expense of a few lives, and freedom of course — to flattening cities himself because people don't agree.
 Via backstory, we see the only surviving Teen Titans being Cyborg and Raven, both end up disillusioned and Raven ends up giving in to Trigon's influence, gaining lust on torture and becoming Trigon's worshipper instead of trying to prevent his coming.
 And while Damian Wayne did accidentally kill Dick Grayson, he didn't look back in regret and goes far worse than before because Superman, being his 'new father figure', got to convince him to stay in the extremist way.
+Meanwhile, Wonder Woman is unquestioningly convinced of Superman's "logic" for some reason, even after it gets clearly to the point of just doing those things he's supposed to be preventing.
 One man jumping off, the others follow suit in varying level.